I’m going to periodically keep adding items to this list. It’s not comprehensive, but it’s pretty good.

 Buy the data and don’t ask where it came from.
 If you’re building this type of company, ask yourself “What Would Pablo Do?”

 Step 1: A hacker gets into a gmail account and clicks export contacts.

 If you have a sales/leads automation company, one of your best bets isn’t to raise, but to opportunistically sell the venture, lest you love extreme competition.

 The number of companies in this space is astounding.
-If you’re going to fund companies in this space, it’s extremely advisable to fund overqualified eastern European developer teams, not overpriced SV teams.
+If you’re going to fund companies in this space, it’s extremely advisable to fund overqualified offshore developer teams, not overpriced SV teams.

 This is commoditized code wrangling, nothing unique here.
 If the founders can clearly delineate how they will crush, kill, and destroy their competition by scraping at low cost, or selling at scale quickly, then they can win in a monopolized way.